CSCfi/csc-user-guide/docs/accounts/how-to-view-billing-units-usage.md

-# How to view resource usage
+# How to view billing units usage

 CSC resources are measured in billing units (BU).